Remy Bonjasky: Return to the top, World GP 2008 champion, later career

 In the quarter-finals he defeated Jerome Lebanner by TKO, Gokhan Saki by KO in the semi-finals, sending him to the K-1 World Grand Prix Finals for the third time against Badr Hari.
 After a slow start he knocked Hari down with a left hook and then went on defensive for the rest of the round.
-Remy was hit after the bell at the end of the round by an angry Hari.
-In the second round Hari took Remy to ground, then punched him twice and then gave an unsportsmanlike foot stomp to Remy when he was down.
-Remy seemed unable to get up and was inspected by the ringside doctors.
-Meanwhile, Hari screamed at Remy, telling him to get up and quarrelled with his trainer, Ivan Hippolyte.
-After 5 minutes the doctors announced Remy had double vision and could not continue.
+Bonjasky was hit after the bell at the end of the round by an angry Hari.
+In the second round Hari took Bonjasky to the ground, then punched him twice and then gave an unsportsmanlike foot stomp to Bonjasky when he was down.
+Bonjasky seemed unable to get up and was inspected by the ringside doctors.
+Meanwhile, Hari screamed at Bonjasky, telling him to get up and quarrelled with his trainer, Ivan Hippolyte.
+After five minutes the doctors announced Bonjasky had double vision and could not continue.
 Hari was therefore disqualified and Bonjasky was declared the K-1 World Grand Prix 2008 Champion.
-Remy was disappointed by the outcome, evident from his unhappy expression after the decision was announced.
+Bonjasky was disappointed by the outcome, evident from his unhappy expression after the decision was announced.

 Bonjasky stated in a post-fight interview that he still had double vision and a headache the next morning.
-Hari however claimed that "Remy was acting", and that, "his corner was screaming at him to stay down".
+Hari, however, claimed that Bonjasky was "acting", and that, "his corner was screaming at him to stay down".

 After he won his 3rd GP title, he faced Alistair Overeem.
 Overeem was aggressive in the 1st and dominant in the 2nd round, knocking Bonjasky down in the end of the 2nd round with a right cross, but referee Nobuaki Kakuda did not count it.
-In the 3rd round Remy knocked Alistair down with a flying knee and right punch combo to secure a unanimous decision win.
+In the 3rd round, Bonjasky knocked Alistair down with a flying knee and right punch combo to secure a unanimous decision win.
 All three judges scored the bout 30-28.
-It was later confirmed that Remy had badly twisted his left knee 2 days before the fight (reason for his inactivity).
-Remy went on medical recovery after the fight and did not fight again for months.
+It was later confirmed that Bonjasky had badly twisted his left knee two days before the fight (reason for his inactivity).
+He went on medical recovery, and did not fight again for months.

-Remy returned to training to train for the K-1 World Grand Prix 2009 Final 16.
+Bonjasky returned to training to train for the K-1 World Grand Prix 2009 Final 16.
 At the event he defeated Melvin Manhoef, for the third time, by unanimous decision.

-At the K-1 World Grand Prix 2009 Final Remy was won his third consecutive unanimous decision against Errol Zimmerman.
+At the K-1 World Grand Prix 2009 Final, Bonjasky won his third consecutive unanimous decision against Errol Zimmerman.
 In the semi-finals he met his nemesis Semmy Schilt.
-In the first round Remy landed a left hook to knock Semmy down.
-Semmy however landed a low kick to Remy's left leg that was damaged in his earlier fight with Zimmerman, Remy was therefore knocked out of the tournament, losing to Semmy for the third time.
+In the first round, Bonjasky landed a left hook to knock Schilt down.
+Schilt, however, landed a low kick to Bonjasky's left leg that was damaged in his earlier fight with Zimmerman, Bonjasky was therefore knocked out of the tournament, losing to Schilt for the third time.

 Bonjasky was absent from the K-1 World Grand Prix 2010 in Yokohama tournament, and did not fight at all in 2010, and has pondered retirement after having eye surgery in August of the year.
 He opened his own kickboxing / muaythai gym, Bonjasky Academy, in the city of Almere in that year.